Lose 10 Pounds: The One Thing That Helped These 6 People Kick Those Last 10 Pounds | Reader's Digest

-The One, Single Habit That Helped These 6 People Finally Kick Those Last 10 Pounds
+The One, Single Habit That Helped These 6 People Finally Lose 10 Pounds

 Have you been steadily losing weight but can't seem to knock out that stubborn last 10 pounds?
 It can be done!